How To Observe Responsible Pet Ownership Month

-February is National Pet Ownership Month, a time for pet owners to take special care of their furry friends.
-Pet parenting is a rewarding experience that can leave picture-precious moments and life-long memories.
+Pet parenting is a rewarding experience that will leave picture-precious moments and life-long memories.
 But, what makes a responsible pet owner?
-Here are things to consider:

 Whether you take your dog to a certified dog trainer near you, or train puppies in the fenced-in backyard, training dogs is necessary for proper growth.
 Untrained dogs tend to act out, not listen to their owners, and have poor skills.